qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 0 in all four blocks while the cover values under biosolids are quite high.
 We also observe that the change in cover value for biosolids group is different in four blocks.
 But we do not consider any interaction effects involving block because they are not of interest.
+The error bars show standard errors of mean of cover values.
+The error bars in control group should have a lower bound of 0 since negative cover values are not intuitive.
+The standard error in Block 2, Control group has a value of 0 since all observations have 0 cover values.

 ![](SecondDraft_files/figure-markdown_strict/unnamed-chunk-6-1.png)

 Figure 2.3 Comparison of species POPR cover values between control and biosolids group.
 Cover values in biosolids group are a lot higher than those in control group for all the blocks.
+The error bar indicates standard error of each mean cover value.

 ![](SecondDraft_files/figure-markdown_strict/unnamed-chunk-7-1.png)